torlangballe/graphql/README.md

 the output is color formatted to be similar to the examples on graphql.org, but is optimzed more for display on a dark background.

-It doesn't yet:
+It:
-* Handle nested types
+* Doesn't Handle nested types
-* Show ! and [] properly if there's a list of non-nulls instead of a non-null list.
+* Doesn't Show ! and [] properly if there's a list of non-nulls instead of a non-null list.
-* Handle interfaces or unions
+* Doesn't Handle interfaces or unions
-* Have tests using ID scalar.
+* Isn't tested with 'ID' type.

 ![Alt text](/output.png?raw=true "Output")